 Graduate assistantships are offered each academic year beginning in the Fall semester and ending the following Spring semester.
-Application for an assistantship is made through the Dean of the Graduate School's office.
+Application for an assistantship is made through the Graduate School.
 Students awarded a graduate assistantship must enroll in a minimum of 6 hours each semester.
 The number of assistantships is limited.
 The amount of the stipend is announced annually.

 Responsibilities include research and/or other departmental activities, with teaching or laboratory assignments considered viable options.
-Students work approximately an average of 15 hours per week.
+Students work approximately 15 hours per week.
 All appointments carry the possibility of renewal.
 Individuals may request consideration for a graduate assistantship when they complete the Application for Graduate Studies.
 Those students who did not request consideration on the Application for Graduate Studies may submit a letter to the Graduate Dean explaining the reason for seeking the position.